dharmikbanka23/Expense-Guard/README.md

-# Expense Tracker Project
+# Expense Guard Project

 ## Overview

-The **Expense Tracker Project** is designed to help individuals manage their expenses effectively.
+The **Expense Guard Project** is designed to help individuals manage their expenses effectively.
 This document provides an overview of the project, including its features, technologies used, and installation instructions.

 ## Features